-The funding framework which replaces Local Management of Schools is set out in the legislative provisions in sections 45-53 of the School Standards and Framework Act 1998.
+The funding framework which replaces Local Management of Schools (LMS) is set out in the legislative provisions in sections 45-53 of the School Standards and Framework Act 1998.

-Under this legislation, LAs determine the size of their schools budget and their non-schools education budget, although the LA must allocate its entire Dedicated Schools Grant (DSG) to the schools budget.
+Under this legislation, LAs determine the size of their school's budget and their non-schools education budget, although the LA must allocate its entire Dedicated Schools Grant (DSG) to the schools budget.
 The categories of expenditure which fall within the two budgets are prescribed under regulations made by the Secretary of State, but included within the two, taken together, is all expenditure, direct and indirect, on an authority's maintained schools except for capital and certain miscellaneous items.

-LAs may retain funding from the schools budget for purposes defined in regulations made by the Secretary of State under s.45A of the act (the centrally retained expenditure).
-The amounts to be retained centrally are decided by the LA concerned, subject to any limits or conditions which may include gaining the approval of their schools forum or the Secretary of State in certain instances, in accordance with regulations made by the Secretary of State.
-The balance of the schools budget remaining after deduction of centrally retained funds is termed the Individual Schools Budget (ISB).
+LAs may retain funding from the school's budget for purposes defined in regulations made by the Secretary of State under s45A of the act (the centrally retained expenditure).
+The amounts to be retained centrally are decided by the LA concerned, subject to any limits or conditions which may include gaining the approval of their school's forum or the Secretary of State in certain instances, in accordance with regulations made by the Secretary of State.
+The balance of the school's budget remaining after deduction of centrally retained funds is termed the Individual Schools Budget (ISB).
 Expenditure items in the non-school's education budget must be retained centrally, although earmarked allocations may be made to schools.

-LAs must distribute the ISB to schools using a formula that accords with regulations made by the Secretary of State, and enables the calculation of a budget share for each maintained school.
+LAs must distribute the ISB to schools using a formula that accords with regulations made by the Secretary of State and enables the calculation of a budget share for each maintained school.
 This budget share is then delegated to the governing body of the school concerned, unless the school is a new school that has not yet received a delegated budget, or the right to a delegated budget has been suspended in accordance with s.51 of the Act.
-The financial controls within which delegation works are set out in this Scheme which is made by Milton Keynes Council (MKC) in accordance with s.48 of the Act.
-All revisions to the scheme must be approved by the schools forum before they come into effect (and the LA can appeal to the secretary of state in the event of forum rejection).
-Subject to provisions of this Scheme, governing bodies of schools may spend budget shares as they determine for the purposes of their school.
+The financial controls within which delegation works are set out in this scheme which is made by MKCC in accordance with s.48 of the Act and regulations made under that section.
+All proposed revisions to the scheme must be approved by the Schools Forum, though the LA may apply to the Secretary of State for approval.

+Subject to provisions of this scheme, governing bodies of schools may spend budget shares as they determine, for the purposes of their school.
 They may also spend budget shares on any additional purposes prescribed by the Secretary of State in regulations made under s.50 of the Act.
 Amounts spent by a governing body on providing community facilities or service under section 27 of the Education Act 2002 are treated as if they were amounts spent for the purposes of the school (section 50(3A) of the act).

-The LA may suspend a school's right to a delegated budget if the provisions of this Scheme (or rules applied under the Scheme) have been substantially or persistently breached, or if the budget share has not been managed satisfactorily.
+The LA may suspend a school's right to a delegated budget if the provisions of this scheme (or rules applied under the scheme) have been substantially or persistently breached, or if the budget share has not been managed satisfactorily.
 A school's right to a delegated budget share may also be suspended for other reasons outlined under schedule 17 to the act.

-Each LA is obliged to provide on a publicly available web site each year a statement setting out details of its planned schools budget and other expenditure on children's services, showing the amounts to be centrally retained and the funding delegated to schools; after each financial year the authority must publish a statement showing outturn expenditure.
+Each LA is obliged to publish each year a statement setting out details of its planned school's budget and other expenditure on children's services, showing the amounts to be centrally retained and the funding delegated to schools; after each financial year the authority must publish a statement showing outturn expenditure.
 This information can be found on the Council's website under the Information for Schools section and is also available in the papers of the schools forum.